Introduce 30% Youth Election Quota in 195 Countries

 51% of world population is now under 30.
 This makes us the LARGEST youth generation in world history but we make up only 2% of national level legislators in the world.

-We, the young people of this world, call on governments and political parties of all 195 countries to introduce LATEST BY 2025 constitutional, legislative, and legal reforms to:
+We, the young people of this world, call on governments of 195 countries to:

 - Expand the 30% youth quota to cabinet ministries and parliamentary leadership positions

-- Ensure proportional representation of gender, racial, ethnic, and socioeconomic minorities in the 30% youth quota,
+- Ensure proportional representation of historically underrepresented groups in the 30% youth quota

-- Impose strict limits on corporate donations and electoral campaign spending, or allocate more funding to electoral campaigns of young candidates.
+- Impose stricter limits on electoral campaign spending or require political parties to allocate increased funding to electoral campaigns of young candidates

 - 42% of world population is under 25,

 - Nearly 98% of world's 195 countries have less than 10% parliamentarians aged under 30,

 - More than 75% of world’s upper houses of parliament have NO parliamentarian aged under 30.
 More than 30% of world’s lower houses of parliament have NO parliamentarian aged under 30,